hobbo91/BetterBright/README.md

 - `BetterBright.prx` - the plugin
 - `BetterBright.ini` - your settings (keep it next to the .prx).
-- `BetterBright.dat` - File the plugin generates to remember your level (and the version that wrote it, so the credit shows once after an update).
-Delete it to reset to "nothing remembered".
+- `BetterBright.dat` - File the plugin generates to remember the brightness level
+- `BetterBright.log` - only when you set `enable_debug=2`

 ## Build